Entry Requirements

 Percentage of total marks: 30%

-Method of assessment: project and coursework
+Method of assessment: creative project and written evaluation

 Skills